Deanna Jurius

 Deanna Jurius (c.
-1992) is a New Hampshire politician.
+1992) is a former New Hampshire politician.

 Jurius earned a B.S.
 Biblical studies and a M.Ed. in professional school counseling from Lancaster Bible College in 2016.

 Jurius works as a guidance counselor and an upper school teacher at Laconia Christian Academy.

 On November 6, 2018, Jurius was elected to the New Hampshire House of Representatives where she represents the Belknap 2 district.
 Jurius assumed office on December 5, 2018.
 Jurius is a Republican.

 Jurius resides in Meredith, New Hampshire.